Hello from 1066 – A Medieval Mosaic

 It was amazing to see the jewels, crowns and garments but the highlight was the items made of gold.
 The Imperial State Crown is the crown that the monarch wears as they leave Westminster Abbey after the coronation and it contains 2,868 diamonds, 17 sapphires, 11 emeralds, 269 pearls and 4 rubies!
 When the crown is requested, it is delivered the night before it is needed to be worn by the Queen.
 The gold items are often used too and the gold font was most recently used to baptise Meghan Markle before her wedding to Prince Harry.

 While the Crown Jewels are real, they are not the 11th-century originals.
-The Civil Wars that began in 1642 ended with the execution of Charles I in 1649.
+The Civil War that began in 1642 ended with the execution of Charles I in 1649.
 After his death, the victorious Parliamentarians ordered the destruction of the Crown Jewels, intent on removing all sacred symbols of monarchy.
 Precious stones were prized out of the crowns and sold, while the gold frames were sent to the Tower Mint to be melted down and turned into coins stamped ‘Commonwealth of England.
 When Charles II was crowned King in 1660 the monarchy was restored and all the crowns etc were remade and date from that time.

-Later we walked around the 11th-century White Tower to see the Royal Armoury and there we saw the six Ravens left in the Tower of London.
+Later we walked around the 11th-century White Tower to see the Royal Armoury and there we saw the six ravens left in the Tower of London.
 A superstition holds that “if the Tower of London ravens are lost or fly away, the Crown will fall and Britain with it”.
 Rachael was especially fascinated by the Ravens.

-Some of the first things you see are fine wire statues of lions, monkeys and other animals by Kendra Haste and I wondered why.
+Some of the first things you see are fine wire statues of lions, monkeys and other animals by Kendra Haste in 2011 and I wondered why.
 What I did not realise was that it was King John (1166–1216) who first started keeping wild animals at the Tower.
 There are records of the Royal Menagerie including leopards, a polar bear, a lion, a lynx, wildcats, jackals, hyenas, eagles, owls, baboons and various types of monkeys and a brown bear In 1254 or 1255, Henry III received an African elephant from Louis IX of France depicted by Matthew Paris in his Chronica Majora.